RobHolme/HL7-Listener/README.md

 e.g. `HL7Listener -Port 5000`

 __-FilePath \<path\>__:  Specifies the location to save the HL7 messages to.
-If no path is provided, the messagges will be saved to the current path of the console session that ran the application.
+If no path is provided, the messages will be saved to the current path of the console session that ran the application.

-e.g.  `HL7Listener -Port 5000 -FilePath c:\HL7\saved-messsages`
+e.g.  `HL7Listener -Port 5000 -FilePath c:\HL7\saved-messages`

 __-PassThru \<host\>:\<port\>__: Pass any messages received onto the remote host after saving the messages to disk.

-e.g. `HL7Listener -Port 5000 -FilePath c:\HL7\saved-messsages -passthru 192.168.0.50:6000`
+e.g. `HL7Listener -Port 5000 -FilePath c:\HL7\saved-messages -passthru 192.168.0.50:6000`

 __-NoACK__: suppresses acknowledgement messages from being returned regardless of the Accept-Acknowledgement value in the message received.